vornexx/easydirect/README.md

 # 🪶 SEO (search engine optimization)

-Remember to keep the page light, under 1kB, have a low SEO load can help load/reload the pages faster.
-This can aid in getting the user there quicker.
+Remember to keep the page light, under 1kB, having a low SEO load can help load/reload the pages faster.
+This can aid in getting the user to the target quicker.